Toric Contact Lenses to correct Astigmatism

-In 1994 Geoff Wilson, practice founder and our top specialist, designed the highly regarded Biocompatibles Proclear Toric Lens to correct astigmatism.
-After receiving American Food & Drugs Administration approval it is now marketed by CooperVision and millions are being fitted by Contact Lens Practitioners all over the World.
+After receiving American Food & Drugs Administration approval, the Biocompatibles Proclear Toric Lens is now marketed by CooperVision and millions are being fitted by Contact Lens Practitioners all over the World.

 Some patients come to see us knowing they have astigmatism and having been fitted with Toric Lenses, but they still don’t achieve vision as good as with their glasses.
 If the focusing lens inside the eye is also irregular in shape, the fitted Contact Lens design will twist – causing what’s known as lenticular astigmatism.

 We use a sophisticated Topographer as a basic procedure for all of our patients, to produce an accurate map of the front surface of the cornea.
 This immediately tells us how much astigmatism is ‘lenticular’ and how much ‘corneal’.
 Lenticular astigmatism, contrary to some people’s belief, CAN be corrected with contacts but usually requires more complex bi-toric lenses as well as the skills of a really experienced Contact Lens Practitioner.

 Click here for more information about correction of Astigmatism with Contacts.